mik23/SpringSoapWS/README.md

 ## What

-Just few Java 8 projects.
+Just an inbound Spring Soap WS.

 ## Why